ElijahPlushkov/weather-app/README.md

 This project was created as part of an online course to practice working with asynchronous JavaScript (using `async`/`await`) and fetching data from an external API.

 ## Acknowledgments
-This project is based on a video tutorial (https://www.youtube.com/watch?v=lfmg-EJ8gm4&list=WL&index=4&t=40648s) by BroCode.
+This project is based on a [video tutorial](https://www.youtube.com/watch?v=lfmg-EJ8gm4&list=WL&index=4&t=40648s) (YouTube link) by BroCode.
 Special thanks to the course instructor, BroCode.

 ## License
 This project is for educational purposes and is not intended for commercial use.